tanteckfang/tp/docs/DeveloperGuide.md

 ### B.9 Finding coursemates
 **Prerequisites:** Enter the `list` command to view the student records.
 Repeat this for every test case.

-1. The course is taken by at least one student
+1. The course is taken by at least one student:
     1.  **Additional prerequisite:** There exists a course `MA1521` which is taken by at least one student <br>
         **Test case:** `findcourse ma1521` <br>
         **Expected Outcome:** The left panel shows the list of students who are taking the specified course.